OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Queue Component/QueueComponentDesignDocument.md

       - Beyond the base classes and interface, QueueRepository will retrieve all queues, add a new queue, or retrieve/edit/delete a queue by id.
   - QueueItemRepository:
     - The QueueItemRepository inherits from EntityRepository<QueueItemModel>, which inherits from ReadOnlyEntityRepository<QueueItemModel>, and IQueueItemRepository.
       - Beyond the base classes and interface, QueueItemRepository will retrieve all queue items, add a new queue item, or edit/delete a queue item by id.
-It will have FindAllView method to allow the view model to display both the properties of the queue item and the corresponding binary object ids.
+It will have FindAllView method to allow the view model to display both the properties of the queue item and the corresponding file ids.
   - QueueItemAttachmentRepository:
     - The QueueItemAttachmentRepository inherits from EntityRepository<QueueItemAttachment> and IQueueItemAttachmentRepository.
       - Beyond the base class and interface, QueueItemAttachmentRepository will retrieve all queue item attachments, add a new queue item attachment, or edit/export/delete a queue item attachment by id.